18F/hourofcode/index.md

 ## Getting Started

-Practice writing JavaScript with [this coding game](http://hourofcode.com/code) or use [this tutorial to write a program](http://www.codecademy.com/goals/hour-of-code) that will animate your name.
+Practice writing JavaScript with [this coding game](http://hourofcode.com/code).
+Or use [this tutorial to write a program](http://www.codecademy.com/goals/hour-of-code) that will animate your name.
+Or get started on an [intro to HTML](http://www.codecademy.com/courses/web-beginner-en-HZA3b/0/1).

 ## Bonus Round!